Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 2. **Feature crossing** to capture feature interactions.<br>
 2.1.
 It is all about memorization.
 Memorization is the oposite of generalization, which is what machine learning aims to do.
 The goal of ML is generalization.<br>
 2.2.
 It only works on large data sets.<br>
 2.3.
-Feature crosses lead to sparcity.<br>
+Feature crosses lead to sparcity.
+Sparce models contain fewer features, soon, they are easier to train on limited data with less chances of overfitting.<br>
 3. Using **business logic** from the domain of the ML use case.